stvkoch/ISO7064-Mod-97-10/README.md

 Description
 ===========

-Algoritmo que calcula numero de controle, descrito em ISO 7064, Mod 97 10.
-Normalmente usado para validar IBAN e NIBs de contas bancárias.
+Algorithm that calculates number of control, described in ISO 7064, Mod 97 10.
+Normally used to validate IBAN and nibs of bank accounts.

 Methods